akshayonly/pubmed-llm-fetcher/README.md

 ## Security Notes

-- Credentials are read exclusively from environment variables.
+- Credentials are read exclusively from environment vsomeables.
 The tool raises `EnvironmentError` at startup if either is unset — there are no hardcoded fallbacks.
 - Do not commit `.env` files or shell profiles containing your API key to version control.
 Add them to `.gitignore`.
 - If you suspect your API key has been exposed, rotate it immediately at https://www.ncbi.nlm.nih.gov/account/.